AIRI-Institute/nablaDFT/nablaDFT/README.md

 [Example](../config/gemnet-oc_test.yaml)
 Same as for training run, you may need to change `dataset_name` parameter for desired test split.
-To reproduce test results for pretrained on biggest training dataset split (100k) set `pretrained` parameter to `True` with ckpt_path to `null`.
+To reproduce test results for pretrained on biggest training dataset split (large) set `pretrained` parameter to `True` with ckpt_path to `null`.
 Otherwise, specify path to checkpoint with pretrained model in `ckpt_path`.

 ## Predict